Ontario Highway 108

 King's Highway 108, commonly referred to as Highway 108, is a provincially maintained highway in the Canadian province of Ontario.
 Located in the Algoma District, the highway extends for 41.6 km from an intersection with Highway 17 west of Serpent River, through the urban core of Elliot Lake, to an intersection with Quirke Mine Road in the north end of the city.
 The highway continues as Secondary Highway 639 north of Quirke Mine Road.

-A second unrelated Highway 108 existed for approximately a year in Toronto, following The Queensway between Highway 27 and the Queen Elizabeth Way.
+An earlier but unrelated Highway 108 existed for approximately one year in Toronto, following The Queensway between Highway 27 and the Queen Elizabeth Way.
 Like most provincial highways in Toronto, it was transferred to Metropolitan Toronto after its formation.
 The current Highway 108 was designated in 1957 and has remained more-or-less unchanged since then.

 Route description

 Highway 108 is a highway in Algoma District that serves to connect the Trans-Canada Highway with the mines in the Elliot Lake and Quirke Lake area.
 Elliot Lake is the only community on the highway and is located approximately two-thirds of the distance between Highway 17 and Highway 546.
 The route begins at Highway 17, 6 km east of Spragge and 2 km west of Serpent River.
 It proceeds 24 km north through a lake-ridden and remote wilderness before entering the built-up community of Elliot Lake.

 Within the urban portion of Elliot Lake, the highway is locally maintained under a Connecting Link agreement.
 It passes the Nuclear Mining Museum and the Mount Dufour ski resort before leaving the community and crossing the eastern end of the geographic Elliot Lake.
 From this point to the northern terminus of the highway, the route provides access to several mines that dot the surrounding areas.
 Immediately south of Quirke Mine Road, Highway 108 becomes Secondary Highway 639; the centre lane ends and the pavement quality is visibly reduced.

 Highway 108 forms part of the Deer Trail tourist route, which continues north along Highway 639, then southwest along Highway 546 to Iron Bridge.
 Like other provincial routes in Ontario, Highway 108 is maintained by the Ministry of Transportation of Ontario.
 In 2010, traffic surveys conducted by the ministry showed that on average, 2,250 vehicles used the highway daily along the 4.0 km section immediately south of the Elliot Lake Connecting Link while 280 vehicles did so each day along the northernmost section approaching Highway 639, the highest and lowest counts along the highway, respectively.